d4ndox/mnp/README.md

 #### Monitor the balance:

-"inotifywait" notifies you if a file or pipe is modified.
+"inotifywait" notifies you if a file or pipe is modified. ```sudo apt-get install inotify-tools``` inotifywait works passiv - the operating system takes care.

 ```bash
 #!/bin/bash